knbknb/find-emoji-dik/README.md

 ## Requirements

+- a Mastodon account, an OpenAI account
+- API keys+secret for Mastodon, API key for OpenAI
+- the Mastodon account should follow the mobydick bot
+- a local copy of the book "Moby Dick" in a text file

 ### .env File

 Put all your API credentials (Mastodon API, LLM API) into an `.env` file in the same directory as the script.
 The script will read the credentials from there.
 The `python-dotenv` module is used to read the `.env` file.